Supposeduck30/bitcoin-mining-algorithms/README.md

 4. Run it by inputting into command prompt/terminal "python "file name")

 5. ALTERNATIVE - Paste the code into an online python compiler

+## How it works
+#### 1. Sets up the block data
+- The algorithm creates a fake block header with fixed parts like version, previous hash, Merkle root, and timestamp, essentially replicating the bitcoin mining network